 Collection: The choice of sampling for toxicological assessment should be made in collaboration with the laboratory undertaking the processing of the samples.
-It is recommended to archive duplicate samples of blubber, muscle, liver, kidneys and brain for subsequent persistent organic pollutant (POP), plastic additives, trace elements and/or fatty acids analysis.
-Due to the potential for traces of contaminants in the sample to adsorb or absorb onto plastic, and vice versa, tissues destined for POP analysis should only come into contact with stainless steel, aluminium, glass or Teflon.
-Samples are most conveniently wrapped in standard catering-grade aluminium foil (shiny side out; do not use recycled foil as this might contain plastic particles) before being stored in standard plastic containers
+It is recommended to duplicate samples of blubber, muscle, liver, kidneys and brain and collect these for persistent organic pollutant (POP), plastic additives and trace elements and/or fatty acids analysis.
+Samples collected for POP analysis should only come into contact with stainless steel, aluminium, glass or Teflon and are most conveniently stored in aluminium foil (shiny side out; do not use recycled foil as this might contain plastic particles) with an additional sample in plastic.

-Milk samples should be collected from any lactating females and stored in a glass container prior to POP analysis.
-If the container has a plastic cap, it is recommended to cover the opening with aluminium foil (shiny side out) to prevent the sample from contacting the (plastic) cap for the reasons outlined above.
+For lactating females, a milk sample should be collected.
+This must be stored in a glass container.
+If the container has a plastic cap, it is recommended to cover the opening with aluminium foil (shiny side out) to keep the sample from contacting the (plastic) cap, as this could invalidate the results of POP analysis.